eap9238/KnowCookingExperienceAlpha/README.md

 # Know Cooking Experience
-JBC Peach Developmeny

-## Elevator Pitch
 Don’t blow up your kitchen, practice in a virtual one!
+Stop waiting.
+Start cooking.

-## Description
+### Description

-Takes the player through a step-by-step process of a recipe of their choice pulled from the Wegmans' API.
+Know Cooking Experience provides a VR cooking simulation to connect you to your local grocery store to discover recipes that can be created right at home.
+Through Know Cooking Experience you're one step closer to becoming an experienced home chef.
+Practice before you buy ingredients from the store.
+As you play, you'll learn culinary skills and basic kitchen safety.
+Share recipes with friends and family to create your very own cookbook.

-## Controls
+### Controls

-## How's It Built
-This project was built in 3D Unity using 3D Unity in VR using data for recipes pulled from Wegmans API.
-All the art assets were made in Photopea and other online imaging software with the 3D models from the Unity Asset Store.
-The website was created with the Bootstrap Grayscale template.

-## Challenges
-We initially wanted to create an in depth tutorial UI screen to explain what the ingredients are, and some side recipes you can use.
-However we had a difficult time setting up the environment to work with 3D models from the asset store as everything came in as hot magenta models with no working shaders.
-Eleanor's laptop was scarified and we had to borrow a laptop.
+### Inspiration

+Consumers are wasting too much money buying ingredients from grocery stores only to fail spectarily when they go to cook it themselves.

-## How To Run
+### How To Run
 1.
 2.
 3.

+### Special Thanks
+* Simone Center
+* Wegmans
+* Women in Computing

+####
+JBC Peach Development